lumixen/strava-heatmap-envoy/README.md

 ### 2. Local Binaries

-Pre-compiled binaries for Linux, Windows, and macOS are created by the build script in the `build/artifacts/` directory.
+Pre-compiled binaries for Linux, Windows, and macOS can be found in [releases](https://github.com/lumixen/strava-heatmap-envoy/releases).

 **Steps:**

-1.  **Download the appropriate binary** for your operating system and architecture from the project's releases.
+1.  **Download the appropriate binary** for your operating system and architecture.

 2.  **Get your Strava Session Cookie** as described in the Docker instructions.